 What are eczema triggers?

 - Irritants like dust, mold, pollen, smoke, detergents and soaps, shampoo, cleaners, metals, fragrances, fabrics, pet dander

 - Respiratory allergies like asthma and hay fever

 How is eczema diagnosed?

-Dr. Farhang will conduct a thorough examination your skin and evaluate your rash, ask questions about your symptoms, health and history, including allergies, and family history.
+Dr. Farhang will conduct a thorough examination of your skin, evaluate your rash, and ask questions about your symptoms, and health history including allergies, and family history.
 Eczema is diagnosed by its appearance and symptoms.
 Every person’s symptoms and combinations of symptoms are individual to that person.
 Allergy testing may be recommended.

 How is eczema treated?

-Eczema affects the skin barrier, the outermost layer of skin that protects us from bacteria, viruses, irritants and allergens, and helps retain skin moisture.
 Dr. Farhang will provide general recommendations such as a good skin care regiment to help manage symptoms and reduce flareups.
-She will also develop a treatment plan tailored to help address your symptoms.
+She will also develop a treatment plan tailored to address your symptoms.
 Your plan may include topical medications, over the counter medications phototherapy, immunosuppressant drugs, targeted therapies and complementary and alternative natural therapies.